 Chronic bronchitis is a form that develops over time rather.
 There are many bouts of bronchitis that last for several months or years.
 The constant inflammation in the airway cause increased level of sticky mucus.
 This makes it harder for air to move into and out of the lungs.
 The airflow gets worse over time.

 Chronic bronchitis is caused by damage to the airways.
 The damage is caused by frequent irritation and inflammation which may be caused by:

 - Cigarette smoking

-Cigarette smoking is the greatest risk factor for developing chronic bronchitis.
-The number of cigarettes smoked and years as a smoker increase the risk of disease.
-Frequent and long-term smoking also increase the chance of severe chronic bronchitis.
+Cigarette smoking is the greatest risk factor for chronic bronchitis.
+The higher the number of total cigarettes smoked the higher the risk of disease.

 - Long-term exposure to chemicals, dust, and other substances that have been inhaled

 - Family members with COPD

 - History of frequent childhood lung infections

 Chronic bronchitis may cause:

 - Increased mucus production